Use your phone as a Stadia controller on Chromecast Ultra, Google TV

 An alternative option

-Your mobile device's touch screen will now become a virtual gamepad to play Stadia games on the TV.
+Your mobile device's touch screen will become a virtual gamepad to play Stadia games on the TV.
 It includes the control sticks, directional pad, buttons, and trigger inputs from the Stadia controller.
-It also contains the Google Assistant button to access at any time and the Capture button to take screenshots or record in-game videos.
+It also contains the Google Assistant button to access and the Capture button to take screenshots or record in-game videos.
 It may not offer the same tactile feedback that a physical controller can provide, but can work perfectly fine if you do not have a Stadia controller or compatible third-party controller.

-Using the phone as a controller also lowers the barrier of entry into the Stadia ecosystem, considering this method will work when the service is intergrated in LG's 2021 televisions sometime later this year.
-The whole point of Stadia is to play some of its best games without requiring a list of additional hardware, and more options are always welcome.
+Using the phone as a controller also lowers the barrier of entry into the Stadia ecosystem, considering this method also works with LG Smart TVs running webOS 5.0 and webOS 6.0 after a native Stadia app was added.
+Of course, the whole point of Stadia is to play some of its best games without requiring a list of additional hardware, and more options are always welcome.

 Get started